Jake123otte1/ManageEngineRCE/README.md

 This tool offers a variety of attack vectors for AppManager 12.
 The use of Postgres large objects to craft a reverse shell UDF is the preferred method, although alternatives have been made available if you share an internal network with the host (or other SMB permissive connection).

+In order to use UDF methods, a Postgres extension connect_back.dll file will need to be crafted and placed in the same working directory.
+This is commonly found online, and will not be hosted in this repository.

 Included in the tool as well are destructive backdoor injections for monitor VBS scripts and AppManager startup batch applications.
 The VBS scripts are less likely to be detected, as the AppManager process will still execute the scripts but no monitoring data will be provided.
 The batch injection will completely break startup functionality for AppManager.
 Use this option carefully.

 ![Methods menu](./methods.png)